 First, create a basic profile in your mind of three different types of people you'd like to be connecting with on social media.
 Put yourself in each of their heads, and read the post you’ve just written.
-Are you happy you found that post?
+Are you glad you found that post?
 If yes, post it!
 If not, ask yourself why and rethink.

 Conversations Not BillboardsWhen it works, social media has a community feel to it, with consumers and producers posting back and forth in equal parts.
 The famous 80/20 rule says you should devote 80% of your posts to sharing content from relevant sources and influencers, and reserving just 20% for posting about your painting business.
 Don't be too self centered with your use of social.
 If you only post about yourself, you'll quickly run out of that 'great content' we talked about.
 Ask questions.
 Respond to comments.
 Repost things you find valuable.
 And be willing to let your own voice speak through your social.
 After all, it's yours!

 Video Killed the CopywriterGetting a bit more specific, let’s talk about video.
 The majority of brands and companies, especially smaller ones, will admit that they wish they were doing more with video.
 But the upfront investment of time, energy, and money can be hard to justify.
-That said, the value of video cannot be overstated, and there are stats to prove it.
+That said, the importance of video cannot be overstated, and there are stats to prove it.

 Stop Dividing Social from Your WebsiteIn the early days of social, social media and home websites tended to remain in separate silos.
 Don’t let this happen to you.
-Insure that shoppers visiting your main website have an easy way to link out to your social channels.
+Insure that visitors visiting your main website have an easy way to link out to your social channels.
 Forbes lists social links on their shortlist of social media musts.
-And this easy update takes only about two minutes with a free social icons plugin like this.
+And this simple update takes only about two minutes with a free social icons plugin like this.

 Linking Back to Your WebsiteNow that you're linking from your website to your social media accounts, it probably makes sense to do the same thing in reverse.
 Most social media platforms will let you add links to your profile, or elsewhere.

-But today, you can go even further, and embed your social media content right in your residential painting company’s website.
+But today, you can go even further, and embed your social media content right in your residential painting operation’s website.
 There are tons of free social media widgets and plugins out there that will let you add Facebook, Twitter, Instagram, or any other social feed to your site.
 Some even let you combine posts from Facebook, Twitter, Instagram, and other platforms into a single feed, like this!